soundpress/RulesOfNYC/docs/c04/index.rst

 (n) Public notice.

    (1) Notice of solicitation.
 When RFPs, notices of their availability or notices of solicitation are published, they must also be simultaneously posted on the City's website in a location that is accessible to the public.
 An agency may, upon a vendor's request, provide RFPs or notices electronically.
-Notices of solicitation and copies of the CS-RFP must be delivered electronically at least twenty days prior to the due date to all vendors prequalified through HHS Accelerator for the applicable category(ies), unless a selective solicitation is being utilized pursuant section 3-16(j).
+Notices of solicitation and copies of the CS-RFP must be delivered electronically at least twenty days prior to the due date to all vendors prequalified through HHS Accelerator for the applicable category(ies), unless a selective solicitation is being utilized pursuant 9 RCNY § 3-16(j).
 Vendors must respond to the solicitation electronically via the HHS Accelerator System.

    (2) Notice of Vendor Selection.